Skip to main content

 In instances where another firewall is positioned upstream from the MX, the following FQDN destinations need to be allowed in order for categorization information traffic to pass successfully to the MX, so it can use the proper category classifications.
 Keep in mind that the IP addresses these domains resolve to will be different regionally, so ensure you are allowing the correct, current IPs if using IP-based rules instead of FQDN rules on your upstream firewall.

-Domain names to whitelist on upstream firewall
+Domain names to add to the allow list on upstream firewall

 • meraki.brightcloud.com (resolves a CNAME to service.brightcloud.com)